jamilohayia/DayPlanner/README.md

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application: https://jamilohayia.github.io/DayPlanner/

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+Give the repository a unique name and include a README describing the project: https://github.com/jamilohayia/DayPlanner

 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.